The Status Civilization

-Cover of the first edition, published by Signet.

 The Status Civilization is a science fiction novel by American writer Robert Sheckley, first published in 1960.

 The Status Civilization concerns Will Barrent, a man who finds himself, without memory of any crime or, indeed, of his previous life, being shipped across space to the planet Omega.

 Omega, used to imprison extreme offenders, has a hierarchical society of extreme brutality, where the only way to advance (and avoid dying) is to commit an endless series of crimes.
 The average life expectancy from time of arrival on Omega is three years.
 The story concerns Barrent's attempt to survive, escape, and return to Earth to clear himself of the accusations against him.

 Plot summary

 Will Barrent awakes in a room with no memory of his past life.
 He is told he is on a ship en route to the prison planet Omega.
 This, along with the wiping or suppression of his memory, is a punishment for committing murder on Earth.

 On Omega, killing new arrivals is legal until sunset on Landing Day.
 Barrant manages to survive with the help of a woman who hands him a gun and then seems to disappear.

 Barrent begins to integrate into Omegan society.
 The law reflects the state religion, which is based around the worship of Evil (always capitalised) and an entity known as The Black One.
 All inhabitants of the planet are convicts from Earth whose memories have been suppressed, but many try to regain parts of their memory by the use of drugs or a kind of psychic reading known as "skrenning".
 Barrent tries a drug and recalls an image of himself standing over a dead body while holding a gun.
 This persuades him that he was guilty, despite his normal revulsion to killing.

 Barrent avoids killing and several other Omegan customs, and is soon arrested for the crimes of non-drug addiction and impiety, and sent for a trial by ordeal.
 He is made to fight for his life against a large robot in an arena.
 Among the spectators he sees the woman who gave him the gun on his first day, and she tells him through gestures how to find the robot's hidden weakness.
-Having defeated the robot, Barrent's status is increased and he is able to meet the woman who helped him, Moera Ermais.
+Having defeated the robot, Barrent's status is increased and he meets the woman who helped him, Moera Ermais.
 Ermais turns out to be part of a secret organisation.
 She tells Barrent she thought of recruiting him because he seemed to have good survival skills, but was not allowed to because of his murder conviction.